eth-cscs/abcpy/doc/source/getting_started.rst

 the likelihood or approximate likelihood function is available.
 For approximation of the likelihood function we provide two methods:

-* Synthetic likelihood approximation :py:class:`abcpy.approx_lhd.SynLiklihood`, and another method using
+* Synthetic likelihood approximation :py:class:`abcpy.approx_lhd.SynLikelihood`, and another method using
 * penalized logistic regression :py:class:`abcpy.approx_lhd.PenLogReg`.

 Next we explain how we can use PMC algorithm using approximation of the likelihood functions.
 As we are now considering two observed datasets corresponding to two root models, we need to define an approximation of likelihood function for each of them separately.
-Here, we use the :py:class:`abcpy.approx_lhd.SynLiklihood` for each of the root models.
+Here, we use the :py:class:`abcpy.approx_lhd.SynLikelihood` for each of the root models.
 It is also possible to use two different approximate likelihoods for two different root models.